 Submitted by Chris from Being a Nomad

 But I was quick to learn that the closer you zoomed in, the more you had to compensate for camera shake.
-This was exacerbated by the fact that many of the best shot chances would occur while the jeep was moving.
+This was exacerbated by the fact that many of the best shots would occur while the jeep was moving.
 The result: after the first day, a lot of my shots came out blurred.

-Though now, when I try to sell some of these shots on Adobe Stock, they still get rejected because of blur.
-So, lesson learnt.
+Though now, when I try to sell some of these shots on Adobe Stock, they get rejected because of blur.
+So, lesson learned.
 If you’re going on safari to take fantastic photographs, it will pay off in the long run to bring the best equipment you possibly can.
 And this includes a sturdy tripod.

 Trust me, if you later decide to sell those photos, the investment will pay off.

 submitted by Aga from Worldering Around